Fireplace & Chimney Services

 Your fireplace may not get much use during the summer, but it becomes a crucial part of your home as the weather gets colder.
 Whether it’s a romantic evening for two or quality time spent with family, a crackling fire can transform a regular night into a treasured memory.

-If you don't take proper care of your fireplace, though, that same fire can become dangerous.
-For help, call Guardian Chimney Services.
+If you don’t take proper care of your fireplace, though, that same fire can become dangerous.
+For help, call Guardian Chimney Sweep Macon Georgia today.
 Whether you need a routine cleaning or an animal removed, we can do it all so that you and your loved ones may spend many more nights by the fire.

 Level one: Nothing has changed about your fireplace or chimney and you plan to use them both the same as always.
 No special tools are needed as the technician only inspects the easily accessible areas.
 He/She is only looking to make sure the structure is still sound without any blockages.